mufeedvh/l33tmario/README.md

 ## How To Setup

-Currently Linux is the only compatible operating system to run <b>L33T Mario</b>.
+Currently Linux is the only compatible operating system.

 **Apache Setup:**